3MFConsortium/spec_materials/3MF Materials Extension.md

 “metallic”, “specular”, and “translucent” types are only valid for \<basematerials>, \<compositematerials> and \<colorgroup>.
 Where “metallictexture” and “speculartexture” are only valid for \<texture2dgroup>.

-The properties defined on a triangle that are from a display properties group MUST NOT form gradients, as interpolation between physically based materials is not defined in this specification.
+The display properties defined on a triangle that are from a display properties group MUST NOT form gradients, as interpolation between physically based materials is not defined in this specification.
 A consumer MUST apply the p1 property to the entire triangle.
 Properties p2 and p3 MUST be either unspecified or they MUST be equal to p1.

 ### 7.1.
 Specular Display Properties